 He also met a guy named Rich Silverstein at Ogilvy & Mather.
 They founded GS&P in 1983.
 Since then, the two have won just about every advertising award imaginable.

-And yes, Jeff was the guy who originally wrote “got milk?” on a napkin.
+And yes, Jeff was the guy who originally wrote “got milk?”

 He is also a director, and two of his commercials were selected to be among the top 30 advertising films of the 1990s by The One Club.